vlstill/tedi/results.md

     We show that carefully selecting which components of existing implementations and libraries to reuse and which to reimplement allowed us to provide full C++ exception support in DIVINE without much cost in terms of runtime performance, implementation effort or increase of complexity of the verifier.
     I am the main author of this paper: I have written most of the text and implementation for exception support in DIVINE 4 as well as performed the evaluation for this paper.
     I have also presented this paper on the QRS 2017 conference.
-    The paper and its presentation was awarded with the best paper award.
+    The paper and its presentation was awarded best paper award.
      \medskip

 *   \fcite{DIVINEToolPaper2017}